WrtTZ/WrtTZ.github.io/_pages/about.md

 Hi there!
 I am Ruotian Wu, a Master's student at University of Waterloo, supervised by Professor <a href='[https://scholar.google.com/citations?user=DhtAFkwAAAAJ](https://cs.uwaterloo.ca/~ppoupart/)'>  Pascal Poupart</a>.

 I earned my Bachelor of Mathematics with a double major in Computer Science and Statistics from the University of Waterloo.
-My current research focuses on Large Language Models (LLMs), particularly alignment and decoding algorithms.
+My current research focuses on Large Language Models (LLMs), particularly alignment, reinforcement learning and agentic system.
 Additionally, I am collaborating with Scribendi on AI-driven document editing.
-I am also exploring ways to enhance LLM agents to improve their capabilities on different game settings.
 I am always open to new ideas, collaborations, and industry partnerships.
 If you’re interested in working together, feel free to reach out!

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 I will become a stundent researcher at Manulife starting this September, working on self-evolving agentic system for underwriting.
+- *2025.10*: &nbsp;🎉🎉Our research on enhancing **RGTG**, [**PARGS**](https://arxiv.org/abs/2406.07780) is accepted by COLM 2025!
+See you in Montreal!
+This work provides a comprehensive analysis of existing RGTG methods and improves the performance by leveraging partial-sequence preference data to train more effective reward models.
 - *2025.05*: &nbsp;🎉🎉 Our latest work [**FaRMA**](https://arxiv.org/abs/2502.04517) is accepted by ICML 2025!
 See you in Vancouver!
 This research introduces a novel reward model architecture to reduce the computational overhead of traditional **Reward Guided Text Generation (RGTG)** methods.
 We also propose a new training paradigm that is more principled and efficient.
 - *2025.02*: &nbsp;🎉🎉 Our work on a new search algorithm is available on [Arxiv](https://arxiv.org/abs/2407.03951).
 This work proposes an **uncertainty-guided tree search** algorithm for settings where the reward function is a log-likelihood function of the paths.
-- *2024.10*: &nbsp;🎉🎉 Our research on enhancing **RGTG** is now available on [ArXiv](https://arxiv.org/abs/2406.07780).
-This work provides a comprehensive analysis of existing RGTG methods and improves the performance by leveraging partial-sequence preference data to train more effective reward models.

 # 📝 Publications